A computer is only as fast as its slowest component, and the disk is by far

 in replacement costs.

-Keep your PCs and laptops running like new, download a free 30-day trial of Diskeeper and try it for
+Keep your corporate PCs running like new, request evaluation of Diskeeper and try it for